-Objective: To develop extensive reading skill and comprehension for pleasure and profit.
+1The Secret of Work' from Professional Communicative English.
+Objective: Portrays the ways of living life in its real sense.
+Outcome: Arouses the thoughtto lead life in a right path by recognizing the importance of work. • 2.
+'A Village Lost to the Nation' from Panorama: A Course on Reading Objective: To develop extensive reading skill and comprehension for pleasure and profit.
 Outcome: Acquisition of LSRW skills 1.
 'The Chief Software Architect' from Professional Communicative English.
 Objective: Supports the developments of technology for the betterment of human life.
-UNIT V Outcome: Pupil gets inspired by eminent personalities who toiled for the present-day advancement of software development.
+Outcome: Pupil gets inspired by eminent personalities who toiled for the present-day advancement of software development. • 2.
 'Martin Luther King and Africa' from Panorama: A Course on Reading Objective: To develop extensive reading skill and comprehension for pleasure and profit.
 Outcome: Acquisition of LSRW skills

-ТЕ TEXT BOOKS 1 DETAILED TEXTBOOK: 1. • PROFESSIONAL COMMUNICATIVE ENGLISH Published by Maruthi Publishers.
-NON-DETAILED TEXTBOOK: 2. • PANORAMA: A COURSE ON READING, Published by Oxford University Press India The course content, along with the study material, is divided into six units.
+TE XT BOOKS 1 DETAILED TEXTBOOK: 1.
+PROFESSIONAL COMMUNICATIVE ENGLISH Published by Maruthi Publishers.
+NON-DETAILED TEXTBOOK: 2.
+PANORAMA: A COURSE ON READING, Published by Oxford University Press India The course content, along with the study material, is divided into six units.